 • Obtains or uses consumer reports, directly or indirectly, in connection with a credit transaction,

 • Furnishes information to consumer reporting agencies in connection with a credit transaction, and

 • Advances funds to or on behalf of a person, based on an obligation of the person to repay the funds or repayable from specific property pledged by or on behalf of the person.

 The Red Flags Rule requires that the identity theft prevention program is administered properly with oversight at the highest levels of management and the Board of Directors and includes steps to identify, detect and stop identity theft red flags or warning signs from escalating.
 The program must address policies and procedures, staff training, third party service provider controls if any, and periodic updates.

-Identity Management Institute (IMI) has introduced a new training and certification program for employees, consultants and auditors of covered financial institutions and creditors as defined by the Red Flags Rule.
-The Certified Red Flag Specialist ™ (CRFS) designation is specifically designed to train and certify individuals responsible for fighting identity theft red flags within entities covered by the Rule as noted above.
-Red flag experts who might benefit by becoming a Certified Red Flag Specialist ™ (CRFS) include program oversight members, managers, employees, auditors and consultants of organizations that need to implement and manage an identity theft prevention program.
+Identity Management Institute (IMI) introduced the CRFS certification program for employees, consultants and auditors of covered financial institutions and creditors as defined by the Red Flags Rule.
+The Certified Red Flag Specialist®(CRFS) designation is specifically designed to train and certify individuals responsible for fighting identity theft within entities covered by the Rule as noted above.
+Identity theft experts who might benefit by becoming a Certified Red Flag Specialist (CRFS) include compliance analysts and managers as well as employees, auditors and consultants of organizations that need to implement, manage, and support an identity theft prevention program.

 The following Critical Risk Domains (CRD) developed by IMI are closely aligned with the Federal government’s Red Flags Rule and are used for training, testing and certifying CRFS candidates: